FeralInteractive/gamemode/README.md

 ---
 ## Building and installing

 If your distribution already has GameMode packaged, it is preferable to install it directly from there.
-There are Debian.
-Solus, AUR, Gentoo and Fedora packages already available.
+There are Debian, Solus, AUR, Gentoo and Fedora packages already available.

 GameMode depends on `meson` for building and `systemd` for internal communication.
 This repo contains a `bootstrap.sh` script to allow for quick install to the user bus, but check `meson_options.txt` for custom settings.